jseluis/artificial_intelligence_for_trading/README.md

 * Model Testing and Evaluation: Metrics to evaluate models and about how to avoid over- and underfitting.

-* <p>Random Forests:</p> Random forest models and how to use them to combine alpha factors.
+* Random Forests: Random forest models and how to use them to combine alpha factors.

 * Feature Engineering: Engineer features such as market dispersion, market volatility, sector and date parts.
 Also learn to engineer targets (labels) that are robust to market changes over time.

 * Overlapping Labels: Non-independent labels that comes up during alpha combination with machine learning models.

 *Feature Importance: Decide relevant each feature is to a machine learning model's predictions.
 Two methods for calculating feature importance.

+* Intro to Backtesting

+Backtesting helps you determine whether or not your strategies can be generalizable to future unseen data.
+Optimization with Transaction Costs

+Learn about how to make the portfolio optimization in a backtest more realistic, and also more computationally efficient.
+Attribution
+Use performance attribution to determine how each factor contributed to the portfolio's results.

 ## Projects